sairam-penjarla/meeting_notes_generator/readme.md

 # Meeting Notes Generator AI Agent

+## Demo Video

+Check out the demo video to see the Meeting Notes Generator AI Agent in action: [Watch Demo](https://youtu.be/M0A9hVGspco)

 ## Instructions to Setup the Project

 To get started with the project, follow these steps: